wolph/distraction-blocker/store/permission-justifications.md

 ## Permission minimization result

 Unused manifest permissions: none in the submitted build.
-Every permission above has a direct source reference and a reviewer-visible behavior.
+Every permission above has a direct source reference and a shipped user-facing behavior.

 If a mapped behavior is removed, mark its permission unused and remove it from `manifest.config.ts` before the next submission.
 In particular, remove `notifications` if the completion notification is removed, remove `offscreen` if packaged audio is removed, and remove both `scripting` and the optional host patterns if website blocking is removed.